cilium/cilium/Documentation/cmdref/cilium-operator.md

 ### Options

 ```
       --api-server-port uint16                    Port on which the operator should serve API requests (default 9234)
       --aws-client-burst int                      Burst value allowed for the AWS client used by the AWS ENI IPAM (default 4)
       --aws-client-qps float                      Queries per second limit for the AWS client used by the AWS ENI IPAM (default 20)
       --aws-instance-limit-mapping map            Add or overwrite mappings of AWS instance limit in the form of {"AWS instance type": "Maximum Network Interfaces","IPv4 Addresses per Interface","IPv6 Addresses per Interface"}. cli example: --aws-instance-limit-mapping=a1.medium=2,4,4 --aws-instance-limit-mapping=a2.somecustomflavor=4,5,6 configmap example: {"a1.medium": "2,4,4", "a2.somecustomflavor": "4,5,6"} (default map[])
       --aws-release-excess-ips                    Enable releasing excess free IP addresses from AWS ENI.
       --ccnp-node-status-gc                       Enable CiliumClusterwideNetworkPolicy Status garbage collection for nodes which have been removed from the cluster (default true)
       --cilium-endpoint-gc                        Enable CiliumEndpoint garbage collector (default true)
       --cilium-endpoint-gc-interval duration      GC interval for cilium endpoints (default 30m0s)
       --cluster-id int                            Unique identifier of the cluster
       --cluster-name string                       Name of the cluster (default "default")
       --cnp-node-status-gc                        Enable CiliumNetworkPolicy Status garbage collection for nodes which have been removed from the cluster (default true)
       --cnp-node-status-gc-interval duration      GC interval for nodes which have been removed from the cluster in CiliumNetworkPolicy Status (default 2m0s)
       --cnp-status-update-interval duration       interval between CNP status updates sent to the k8s-apiserver per-CNP (default 1s)
   -D, --debug                                     Enable debugging mode
       --enable-k8s-api-discovery                  Enable discovery of Kubernetes API groups and resources with the discovery API
       --enable-k8s-endpoint-slice                 Enables k8s EndpointSlice feature into Cilium-Operator if the k8s cluster supports it (default true)
       --enable-metrics                            Enable Prometheus metrics
       --eni-parallel-workers int                  Maximum number of parallel workers used by ENI allocator (default 50)
       --eni-tags map                              ENI tags in the form of k1=v1 (multiple k/v pairs can be passed by repeating the CLI flag) (default map[])
   -h, --help                                      help for cilium-operator
       --identity-allocation-mode string           Method to use for identity allocation (default "kvstore")
       --identity-gc-interval duration             GC interval for security identities (default 15m0s)
       --identity-gc-rate-interval duration        Interval used for rate limiting the GC of security identities (default 1m0s)
       --identity-gc-rate-limit int                Maximum number of security identities that will be deleted within the identity-gc-rate-interval (default 250)
       --identity-heartbeat-timeout duration       Timeout after which identity expires on lack of heartbeat (default 15m0s)
       --ipam string                               Backend to use for IPAM
       --k8s-api-server string                     Kubernetes API server URL
       --k8s-client-burst int                      Burst value allowed for the K8s client
       --k8s-client-qps float32                    Queries per second limit for the K8s client
       --k8s-heartbeat-timeout duration            Configures the timeout for api-server heartbeat, set to 0 to disable (default 30s)
       --k8s-kubeconfig-path string                Absolute path of the kubernetes kubeconfig file
       --k8s-namespace string                      Name of the Kubernetes namespace in which Cilium Operator is deployed in
       --kvstore string                            Key-value store type
       --kvstore-opt map                           Key-value store options (default map[])
+      --leader-election-lease-duration duration   Duration that non-leader operator candidates will wait before forcing to acquire leadership (default 15s)
+      --leader-election-renew-deadline duration   Duration that current acting master will retry refreshing leadership in before giving up the lock (default 10s)
+      --leader-election-retry-period duration     Duration that LeaderElector clients should wait between retries of the actions (default 2s)
       --metrics-address string                    Address to serve Prometheus metrics (default ":6942")
       --nodes-gc-interval duration                GC interval for nodes store in the kvstore (default 2m0s)
       --synchronize-k8s-nodes                     Synchronize Kubernetes nodes to kvstore and perform CNP GC (default true)
       --synchronize-k8s-services                  Synchronize Kubernetes services to kvstore (default true)
       --unmanaged-pod-watcher-interval int        Interval to check for unmanaged kube-dns pods (0 to disable) (default 15)
       --update-ec2-apdater-limit-via-api          Use the EC2 API to update the instance type to adapter limits
       --version                                   Print version information
 ```